 Most people feel meditation is difficult as the mind wanders.
 They don’t attempt it or try it and give up frustrated.
 I have a radically different view.

-When you are aware that your mind wandered, your meditation is 50% successful.
-When you bring it back to your focal point, the breath, chant, or prayer,your meditation becomes 100% successful.
+“When you become aware that your attention wandered away from your chosen target, may be the breath, a mantra , image or sound, your meditation is 50% successful.
+When you bring your attention back to your target, your meditation becomes 100% successful.
 Repeat this 100% success, over and over, enjoying its calming effect.
-You will feel the magic of meditation, in a few weeks.
-Walking on this new path is your life-long journey.
+You will feel the magic of meditation in a few weeks.
+Walking on this new path is a life-long journey.”